The Boston Foundation: Grant-making

 In 2023, 75.6% of the foundation's giving came through donor advised funds (DAFs).
 In 2023, the Foundation and its donors made $175,374,000 in grants to nonprofits in Greater Boston and across the U.S. From 2001 to 2021 the Foundation focused its giving on housing and community development, education and workforce development, arts and culture, civic engagement, community safety, health and human services, the nonprofit sector, and the urban environment.

 The Foundation often takes on special initiatives to address issues affecting the community, such as civic engagement, pilot schools, and homelessness prevention.

 Civic leadership

-Through its Understanding Boston series, the Foundation commissions research from universities, think tanks and other organizations and shares this information through a series of public forums.
+Beyond grantmaking, the Foundation convenes public-private partnerships, helps build coalitions among nonprofit organizations, rallies funders to invest in organizations and issues commissions research from universities,and lobbies for legislation to advance its mission of reducing economic, educational, and social inequities.
+Research has been a significant and growing part of its work since 2000.
+Partnering with think tanks and other organizations it developed a series of reports called Understanding Boston, presented in public forums.
 Issues addressed through Understanding Boston include public education, housing, the workforce, health, philanthropy and the nonprofit sector, the arts, and the urban environment.
+The Understanding Boston "branding" was largely phased out by 2022.

 The Foundation also creates task forces and action agendas that aim to produce positive change.
 For example: